-This is a question we get asked frequently.
+We are frequently asked this question.
 The short answer is: Fortuny pleating is more expensive than mushroom pleating.
-The long answer has to do with the fabric used, the pleating techniques used and the amount of fabric compressed together.
+The long answer has to do with the fabric used, the pleating techniques as well as the amount of fabric compressed together.

-However, before I get too deep into the variables just listed, it’s important I clarify that when people refer to Fortuny pleating, it could mean two different types of pleating: one, the original silk Fortuny pleating and two, the polyester version popularized by Mary McFadden in the late 1980′s.
+Before I delve too deeply into the variables listed above, it’s important I clarify that there are two different types of Fortuny pleating: there is the original silk Fortuny pleating as well as the polyester version popularized by Mary McFadden in the late 1980’s.

 The original Fortuny pleating was developed by Mariano Fortuny, a Spanish fashion designer, artist and inventor that started his couture fashions in 1906.
-The fabric he pleated was silk and the techniques he used were done entirely by hand just like my grandmother did, since both pleating machines and polyester fabrics were not invented until the mid 1900′s.
+Silk was his fabric of choice and the techniques he used were done entirely by hand, just like my grandmother.
+Neither pleating machines nor polyester fabrics were invented until the mid 1900’s.

-Above: Detail shot of Fortuny.
+Above: Detail photo of Fortuny pleating.
 Photo from Coletterie.

-During the mid 1980′s, forecasters and designers were looking for pleaters to create a pleat that was more expensive looking than the Mushroom pleat available in the market.
+By the mid 1980’s, forecasters and designers were looking for pleaters to create a pleat that was more expensive looking than the mushroom pleat, readily available in the market.
 By that time, my father had already established his reputation and was approached by several designers to create a more couture looking pleat.
-At that time, his pleating machines were in transit so he went to another local pleating company and developed a pleat with a very particular quality of Japanese polyester charmeuse.
-This poly fabric looked like nothing special when it was un-pleated but after pleating, it was totally transformed.
+His pleating machines were in transit so he went to another local pleating company and developed a pleat using a very particular quality of Japanese polyester charmeuse.
+This poly fabric looked like nothing special when it was un-pleated, but after pleating, it was totally transformed.

 Mushroom Pleating – Looser and more linear looking.

-The polyester version of Fortuny pleating (below) is less linear and more mixed up.
-This type of pleating is approximately 30% more labor and the loss factor is much greater, more than 3 to 1 loss of your fabric yardage after pleating – still no real resemblance to the original silk Fortuny.
+The polyester version of Fortuny pleating (below) is less linear and more irregular.
+This type of pleating uses approximately 30% more labor and the fabric loss factor is much greater: more than 3 to 1 loss of your fabric yardage after pleating.
+However, this still has no real resemblance to the original silk Fortuny.